csev/cc4e/book/chap07.md

 written in terms of `EOF`, not -1, so as to be independent of the specific value.

-For output, `putchar(c)` puts the character c on the "standard output," which is also by default the terminal.
+For output, `putchar(c)` puts the character c on the "standard output", which is also by default the terminal.
 The output can be directed to a file by using >.
 If `prog` uses `putchar`

     prog >outfile